stephen304/bitcannon/README.md

 * In `/web` type `npm install`, `bower install`, and `grunt`
 * Check that the web built into the dist folder

+> If grunt fails with errors, you may have not installed it properly.
+The NodeJS and Grunt guys probably know more about it than I do

 ### API
 * Clone the repo
 * Install go (`packer -S go-git`)
 * Set $GOPATH (`export GOPATH=$HOME/.go`)
 * Set $PATH (`export PATH="$PATH:$GOPATH/bin"`)
 * Restart your terminal if you added these env vars to the startup script

+> Go can be hard to install without nice official packages.
+If go spits errors, try googling them a bit before opening an issue.
+It may not be specific to this project.

 * Copy `api/config.example.json` to `config.json`
 * In the main folder, run `make build_api` to try to build
 * If go complains about dependencies, get them with `go get <url>`

+Once you have all of the dependencies, it will build into the api/build folder.

-* Type `make build` in the main folder to compile the api into `build/`
+* If you edit the web app, typing `make build` in the main folder will recompile both the web and api into `api/build`
+* If you only edited the api folder, use `make build_api` to avoid recompiling the web
-* Optional: Cross compile for other platforms
+* Optional: Cross compile for other platforms (Your go installation must be from the source or it will spit errors)
   * Run `go get github.com/mitchellh/gox`
   * Build the toolchain with `gox -build-toolchain`
   * Compile with `make deploy` (Will make a zip containing all the binaries)
-* Run `bitcannon` to run the api server
+* Run `bitcannon` to run the server
 * Run `bitcannon <btArchive.txt>` to import torrents

 ## Progress